 Tableau offers robust customization features to help users personalize their data visualizations and enhance user experience.
 Here are some key Tableau customization options:

-- Custom Views: Easily create and save custom views for quick access to specific data sets.
+- Custom Views: Easily create and save custom views to quickly access specific data sets.

 - Filters: Create dynamic custom filters to adjust data in real-time for more tailored visualizations.

-- Parameters & Calculations: Design custom parameters and calculations that allow for flexible data adjustments based on user inputs.
+- Parameters & Calculations: Design custom parameters and calculations allowing flexible data adjustments based on user inputs.

 - Color Palettes, Legends & Shapes: Personalize the look of visualizations with custom color palettes, legends, and shapes, improving visual appeal.